 The soup is done when the vegetables are soft (you can slice through them easily with a fork) and the chicken is no longer pink.

-If you are watching your sodium intake, you can buy the low-sodium chicken broth.
-We will sometimes buy one regular and one low sodium chicken broth.
+If you are watching your sodium intake, you can buy low-sodium chicken broth.
+We will sometimes buy one regular and one low-sodium chicken broth.

-What to do with Leftover Crock Pot Chicken Noodle Soup
+How to Store Leftover Crockpot Chicken Noodle Soup

-Once it has slightly cooled down, pour the soup into a container, cover it and place it in your refrigerator for up to 3-4 days.
+Once it has slightly cooled down, pour the soup into an airtight container, cover it and place it in your refrigerator for up to 3-4 days.
+It's even better the next day!
 You can also put it in a freezer-safe container and keep it frozen for up to 3 months.

 Freezing soup is a great way to have some homemade soup on a day when you have a taste for it and don't feel like making it.
 To thaw it, take it out a day or two before you want to have it.
 Leave it in your refrigerator until you are going to use it.